Zokrates/ZoKrates/zokrates_book/src/gettingstarted.md

 cd ZoKrates/target/release
 ```

-Alternatively, you can build Cargo from [source](https://github.com/JacobEberhardt/ZoKrates/).

 ## Hello ZoKrates!

 First, create the text-file `root.code` and implement your program.
-IN this example, we will prove knowledge of the square root of a number:
+In this example, we will prove knowledge of the square root `a` of a number `b`:

 ```zokrates
 def main(private field a, field b) -> (field):